Yesminebc/DM-project/README.md

 metrics.py: Defines evaluation metrics such as PairsExplained and ClusterIntersection to assess clustering performance.

 2 models.py files : Define database models and their attributes.
 Each file has :
 - The class TwoClustersMIP (Mixed-Integer Programming Model)
-- The class HeuristicModel containning one of the two proposed heuristic solutions.
+- The class HeuristicModel containing one of the two proposed heuristic solutions.

 evaluation.py : evaluates the performance of the two models.